 What I like most about the book is two-fold: I like how well Julie breaks down her method, and I also like how she applies it in very specific ways, room by room.

 The book first introduces you to organizing, as well as to why you might be having trouble with that.
 I’ve always been a fan of getting down to the root of any problem, so doing that first means a lot for me, personally.
-Better to solve the root of the problem then only its symptoms, I say!
+Better to solve a problem then only its symptoms, I say!

-Next, Julie tackles the specifics, room by room — and beyond, to things like accessories and photographs.
+Next, Julie tackles the specifics, room by room — and beyond, to things that you might not have even thought about — such as accessories and photographs.

 Now, before I start to organize a room, I always read and review her book first before I jump in, and refresh myself with the method and its steps.
-It gives me the knowledge to do organize as efficiently as possible.
+It gives me the knowledge and background I need to organize a room as efficiently as possible.

 A systematic method to organization

 Don’t get me wrong — organizing can still be a lot of work, and it still takes time.
-Julie’s book isn’t the magic wand that makes those things go away.
+Julie’s book isn’t the magic wand that makes those aspects of organizing go away.
 However, one thing I learned when I started to apply her system is that it takes less work and less time than you might have thought.

 Organizing broken down into five simple steps

-That “attack” is broken down into five simple steps: 1) sorting, 2) purging, 3) assigning a home for the item(s), 4) containerizing, and 5) equalizing.
-“Equalize” is Julie’s term for maintenance — and I’ll admit that I still have trouble with that.
-I don’t blame the author — she discusses fully after ever section how to maintain the area.
-I just neglect that part on my own.
-I suppose it’s not as “exciting” and interesting as the overall project itself.
-But that’s a big mistake on my part, as it requires me to revisit big organization projects again and again, as time goes by.
+But ignoring maintenance is a big mistake on my part, as it requires me to revisit big organization projects again and again, as time goes by.
 I will say in my defense… I’m getting better at maintaining the spaces of my home in my old age.
 I also have older children now who don’t make quite the mess they used to make, and that’s playing out in this home’s favor too.
-And of course… there’s less space now.
-I’ve always found it easier, for the obvious reasons, to keep a smaller place clean (and I have an easier time decorating small spaces, too).
+And of course, thanks to downsizing, there’s less space now.
+I’ve always found it easier, for the obvious reasons, to keep a smaller place clean and tidy (and I have an easier time decorating small spaces, too).

-Ironically, I now am dealing with a lot of letters — a big box full of letters — that my father sent his family when he was stationed overseas during World War II and never could part with.
+Ironically, I recently had to deal with a lot of letters — a big box full of letters — that my father sent his family when he was stationed overseas during World War II and never could part with himself.
 Now his daughter suddenly isn’t so great at throwing away letters either.
-I’m not sure what I’m going to do with them, but I have to make a decision soon.
-There’s just no room for them in our downsized home (and right now, they are sitting in a big banker box in my bedroom).
+I’ve since decided to keep them, and they have a special place in my son’s walk-in bedroom closet — at least for now.

 So much clutter, so little time

 I also do wish there were more hours in the day.
-In my life, there’s so much going on, that I have to prioritize big time.
+In my life, there’s so much going on, that I have to prioritize, big time.
 Sometimes organizing and decluttering make the list of things to do for a day.
 Sometimes they don’t.
-During vacations, when I’ve thought I could devote myself completely to decluttering my house for up to a week, there’s always that something that becomes the bigger priority.
+During vacations, when I’ve thought I could and would devote myself completely to decluttering my house, there’s always that something that becomes the bigger priority.

 I suppose there is a question that always has to be answered, as life is very, very short: How important is doing this particular task at this particular time?
 Sometimes, it’s just a fact that time is better spent with others, doing enjoyable things, as that moment is all too fleeting.
-I think that was one of the lessons Jesus was trying to teach Martha when she was cleaning, while her sister Mary (much to Martha’s chagrin) was instead spending time with Jesus.
-He wasn’t always going to be around.
-The mess could wait.
+As a Catholic, I can’t help but think of the Gospel story of Jesus, Martha, and Mary.
+I think this was one of the lessons Jesus was trying to teach Martha when she was cleaning, while her sister Mary (much to Martha’s chagrin) was instead spending time interacting with Jesus.
+The mess would still be there — but in a very short time, he would not.

 But, eventually, I do get to these messes — thank God!
 My sanity really needs for that to happen.
 And I’m glad to have my organizing bible to refer to, when that time arrives.

 I also like doing things systematically — very step by step.
 It helps me stay on track.
 It helps me get things done.
 I reach my goal!
-So I really appreciate that Julia’s book is set up as such.
-It helps me reach my goal to keep my home better organized and less cluttered.
+So I really appreciate that Julia’s book is set up in a step-by-step manner.
+It helps me reach my goal of keeping my home better organized and less cluttered.
 I can pick a room to work on, select a date on my calendar to tackle it — and then when the day comes, I can start and maybe even finish organizing that room.
 It’s so satisfying, I can’t even tell you!

 A realistic and doable organization system

 One area I applied this system to that made an incredible difference in my life was my garage.
-After downsizing from my dream house (you can read about it HERE), a lot of my belongings ended up in the new garage.
-I couldn’t use the garage for its purpose — to store the cars.
+After downsizing from my dream house (you can read more about that by CLICKING HERE), a lot of my belongings ended up in the new garage.
+It was so full, I couldn’t use the garage for its purpose — to store the cars.
 That was very frustrating.

-In my area, not having the cars parked in the garage can be a real problem.
-I live in the north.
-We get winter.
+Where I live, not having the cars parked in the garage can be a real problem.
+I live up north.
+We experience the winter season here.
 It snows.
 A LOT.
-And I decided… No. I was NOT going to be parking our cars out on the driveway and in the snow that winter.
+And I decided… NO. I was NOT going to be parking our cars out on the driveway and in the snow that winter.

 I applied Julie’s five steps to the garage.
 It took several weekends — over several months.
 It took most of the fall season, if I remember correctly.
 But I managed to do it!
 Nearly by myself, too.
-(I did enlist my son for some help with moving heavier things.)
+(I did enlist my son for some help with moving heavier things near the end of the project.)

-In the end, I got BOTH of our family’s two cars into the garage — less than 24 hours before the first snow of the season.
+In the end, I got BOTH of our family’s two cars into the garage — less than 24 hours before the first snow of the season!
 Phew!
+In the nick of time, for sure!

-Here what it looked like before the clean up:
+Here what it looked like before the clean up (the entire garage was filled with stuff):

 Here is the garage after I finished: